logzio/logz-docs/_source/logzio_collections/_metrics-sources/mongodb.md

 Still in the same configuration file, replace the placeholders to match your specifics.

-* {% include metric-shipping/replace-metrics-token.html %}
+* {% include metric-shipping/replace-metrics-token.md %}

-* {% include log-shipping/replace-vars.html listener=true %}
+* {% include log-shipping/replace-vars-listener.md %}

 * The hosts must be passed as MongoDB URLs in the format: `[mongodb://][user:pass@]host[:port]`